DeepOnion (ONION) Price Hits $0.26 on Exchanges

-DeepOnion (CURRENCY:ONION) traded up 3.9% against the US dollar during the 1-day period ending at 20:00 PM Eastern on July 29th.
-During the last seven days, DeepOnion has traded 6.9% higher against the US dollar.
-DeepOnion has a market capitalization of $5.90 million and approximately $2,012.00 worth of DeepOnion was traded on exchanges in the last 24 hours.
-One DeepOnion coin can now be bought for $0.26 or 0.00000652 BTC on popular cryptocurrency exchanges.
+DeepOnion (CURRENCY:ONION) traded up 3.9% against the U.S. dollar during the 1-day period ending at 18:00 PM Eastern on July 30th.
+DeepOnion has a total market capitalization of $5.90 million and $2,012.00 worth of DeepOnion was traded on exchanges in the last 24 hours.
+During the last seven days, DeepOnion has traded up 6.9% against the U.S. dollar.
+One DeepOnion coin can now be purchased for approximately $0.26 or 0.00000652 BTC on exchanges.

 - Bitcoin Diamond (BCD) traded 3.3% higher against the dollar and now trades at $1.95 or 0.00004861 BTC.